SteveJustin1963/tec-Reaction-Wheels/README.md

 wheel2_stop();

-Finally, once its pointing in the correct direction, the reaction wheels can be turned off.
+Finally, once its pointing in the correct direction, the reaction wheels can be turned off or set to a set speed.
 This can be done by sending a signal to each wheel to stop spinning.
 For example, the following code could be used to stop the wheels:

-wheel1_stop();
+wheel1_stop();    or wheel1_standby_speed();

-wheel2_stop();
+wheel2_stop();    or wheel2_standby_speed();
 ; end